fareldf/bike-stores-data-analysis/README.md

 ORDER BY total_unit DESC;
 ```

-Insight: the highest number of units sold by a store in a single year was 2,159 units by store_id = 2 in 2017, while the lowest was 149 units by store_id = 3 in 2018.
+Insight: The highest number of units sold by a store in a single year was 2,159 units by store_id = 2 in 2017, while the lowest was 149 units by store_id = 3 in 2018.

 #### What was the total revenue per store?
 ```sql